aadeleon/CSB-Avelino-Final-Project/README.md

     (1) Run Final_Project_Avelino.py file to define/load modules, functions, and variables (2) Run the "plot_data" function with the appropriate arguments:
         - the first argument is the file name/path of the .csv
-        - the second argument is the dictionary "well_values"
+        - the second argument is the variable "well_values" defined upon running the .py file
             * well_values can be modified as per experimental parameters (3) Visualize data